 Jennifer Law is a seasoned researcher of trends, disruptive strategies, and Jobs to be Done thinking.
 At New Markets, she has led projects across a wide range of industries, particularly those rocked by disruption--such as education, publishing, IT, consumer goods, and financial services.
-She is also co-author, with Steve Wunker, of Costovation: Innovation That Gives Your Customers Exactly What They Want--And Nothing More (HarperCollins, August 2018), which was recognized by The Globe and Mail as one of the best business books of 2018.
+She is also co-author, with Stephen Wunker, of Costovation: Innovation That Gives Your Customers Exactly What They Want--And Nothing More (HarperCollins, August 2018), which was recognized by The Globe and Mail as one of the best business books of 2018.

 Jennifer came to New Markets with a background in education.
 After teaching in Denmark, she was funded by a Fulbright grant from the U.S. State Department to teach in South Korea and research comparative international education.
 Jennifer was also a publicist at Stanford University Press, where she handled over 60 books.